FirstLegoLeague/launcher/docs/userguide.md

   - `#7` - show all scores of teams with team numbers that start with 7.
 Add a space after the number 7 to show only scores for team 7
   - `Table 3` - show all scores on `Table 3`
 - `Delete all scores` deletes all scores on the system.
 You will be asked to confirm. **Note this is permanent and deleted scores cannot be recovered**.
-- `Download rankings` downloads all the ranking scores to a CSV file that can be used by Judging-Lite.
+- `Download rankings` downloads the  scores to a CSV file that can be used by Judging-Lite.
+Note: When the `Stage` in `Tournament Settings` is set to `practice`, those scores are exported.
+When it is set to `ranking`, ranking scores are exported.
-Note: Currently we only support export of `ranking` scores. `practice` scores cannot be exported.

 ### Scoring tiles